+'''

 primrec reduction rules

+'''

 where reduction rules specify one or more equations of the form such that C is a constructor of the datatype, r contains only the free variables on the left-hand side, and all recursive calls in r are of the form $f \ldots y_i \ldots$ for some i.
 There must be at most one reduction rule for each constructor.
 The order is immaterial.
 For missing constructors, the function is defined to return a default value.
-If you would like to refer to some rule by name, then you must prefix the rule with an identifier.
-These identifiers, like those in the rules section of a theory, will be visible at the ML level.